Here’s your perfect itinerary for spending 24 hours in Belfast

 No ship is more famous than the luxurious Titanic and nowhere on earth is better equipped to tell its story than the Titanic Quarter of Belfast.
 This 185-acre waterfront attraction is home to dozens of historical landmarks, a film studio, and the largest collection of Titanic-themed artifacts on earth.

-Around 5.00 pm head back to the city center to take a rest while enjoying a pint of the (black stuff) Guinness in Belfast’s famous Crown Liquor Saloon before you head to the Crumlin Road Gaol for your evening tour.
+Around 5.00 pm head back to the city centre to take a rest while enjoying a pint of the (black stuff) Guinness in Belfast’s famous Crown Liquor Saloon before you head to the Crumlin Road Gaol for your evening tour.

 This 1826 fantasy beguiles the eye with every glance.
 Look up there’s a pressed ceiling.
 There to your left?
 Brocaded walls and patterned tiles.
 To the right?
 Smoked glass screens and stained glass windows.
 Not to mention gunmetal plates (once used to strike matches) and antique bells (once used to summon your next drink).